-- Your doctor will decide how much Epilim to give you or your child depending on your or your child's body weight. - Take this medicine by mouth. - Do not crush or chew the tablets. - If you feel the effect of your medicine is too weak or too strong, do not change the dose yourself but ask your doctor.
+- Your doctor will decide how much Epilim Syrup to give you or your child depending on you or your child's body weight. - Take this medicine by mouth. - Take Epilim Syrup with or after food.
+This will help to stop the feelings of sickness that may happen after taking Epilim Syrup. - Only dilute the syrup if your doctor or pharmacist tells you to. - If you feel the eff ect of your medicine is too weak or too strong, do not change the dose yourself but ask your doctor.